NilPointer-Software/bdfd-wiki/src/bdscript/premiumExpireTime.md

 ```
 $premiumExpireTime[(unix timestamp)]
 ```
-### Breakdown
+### Parameters
-- `unix timestamp` - Accepts either "yes" or "no".
+- `unix timestamp` `(Type : Bool || Flag : Optional)` : Accepts either "yes" or "no".
 If "yes" is written, it will return premium expiration value in UNIX timestamp and if "no", it will output as normal time format.
 Default as "no".

 ## Example